wheesko/PSKProject/README.md

 src/main/resources/application.properties
 ```

-Once you connect, you should be able to see a `TEST_ENTITY` table
+Once you connect, you should be able to see entity tables

 You can test out the api calls via postman, `PUT` and `GET` methods should be working properly.